noahehall/multicloud/providers/aws/services/Storage/storageGateway.md

 # Storage Gateway

-- hybrid solution that connects an on-premise data centers with cloud-based storage.
+- hybrid solution that connects an on-premise data centers with cloud-based storage and services
+  - Some workloads cannot easily migrate to the cloud.
+  - constantly passing data to and from the cloud is too slow, too resource intensive, or not permitted.
 - services
   - hardware appliance: kept in this file with general information
   - [file gateway](./storageGateway-fileGateway.md)